Biochanin-A reductase

-Thus, the two substrates of this enzyme are dihydrobiochanin A and NADP^{+}, whereas its 3 products are biochanin A, NADPH, and H^{+}.
+The three substrates of this enzyme are biochanin A, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are 2,3-dihydrobiochanin A and oxidised NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is dihydrobiochanin-A:NADP+ Delta2-oxidoreductase.
 This enzyme participates in isoflavonoid biosynthesis.